SW Missouri Caves-The Ozarks Underground

 Springfield Area Caves

-Said to have the largest opening of all known Missouri Caves, and occupied by blind cave crayfish, bats and rare cave species.
-Take the guided walking tour, or sign up for a guided off-trail slog through cold cave water with only a headlamp for illumination.
+Smallin/Civil War Cave Legend says Civil War Union troops hid spare ammunition and artillery here.
+Said to have the largest opening of all known Missouri caves.
+Guided walking tour, or guided off-trail slog through cold cave water.
 3575 N Smallin Rd, Ozark.
 417-551-4545.

-A family-owned cave five miles from Springfield.
+Crystal Cave Family-owned.
+Five miles from Springfield.
 First opened in 1893, with some evidence of Indian use before that.
-Dirt and stone paths, and owner Loyd Richard will be your guide.
+Dirt and stone paths; owner Loyd Richard will be your guide.
 7225 E. Crystal Cave Ln.
 417-833-7225

 Branson, Missouri Caves

-The most well-known cave in the Branson region, and part of Silver Dollar City.
-First discovered by Osage Indians in the 1500's and opened as a tourist attraction in 1894.
+Marvel Cave The most well-known cave in the Branson region, and part of Silver Dollar City.
 The one-hour guided cave tour is included in the Silver Dollar City admission fee.